The Strange Aye-Aye Lemur of Madagascar and Its Pseudothumb

 Aye-Aye Population Size

 The IUCN (the International Union for Conservation of Nature) classifies the aye-aye as an endangered animal and says that its population is decreasing.
+It also says that the animal's population is severely fragmented.
 Threats include logging and the consequent habitat loss, hunting, and trapping.

 The last population assessment was performed in 2012.
 The number of scientists studying the animal has significantly increased since that time.
 As scientists have searched for the animal and found it, they've discovered that aye-ayes appear to be more numerous than was thought at the time of the last assessment.

 The aye-aye is a fascinating animal.
 I hope more is learned about its behaviour, its pseudothumb, and its population size.
 The suspicion that its numbers are higher than was recently believed could be good news.
 It's important that we know whether the animal needs additional help in order for the species to survive in the wild.
-Hopefully a new population assessment will be performed soon.
+Hopefully, a new and reasonably accurate population assessment will be performed soon.